YosysHQ/yosys/docs/source/using_yosys/more_scripting/interactive_investigation.rst

 constants are written using decimal numbers.

 Single-bit signals are shown as thin arrows pointing from the driver to the load.
-Signals that are multiple bits wide are shown as think arrows.
+Signals that are multiple bits wide are shown as thick arrows.

 Finally *processes* are shown in boxes with round corners.
 Processes are Yosys' internal representation of the decision-trees and synchronization events